dytfght/m365-license-optimizer/LOT6-VALIDATION.md

 # LOT 6 - VALIDATION Report

 ## 📋 Executive Summary

-**Lot 6: License Optimization Based on Usage Analysis** has been successfully implemented and is ready for deployment.
+**Lot 6: License Optimization Based on Usage Analysis** has been successfully implemented and is fully operational.

 ### ✅ Objectives Completed
 - ✅ Database schema extended with `analyses` and `recommendations` tables